KDG-Development/Net-React-Boilerplate/README.md

 > This will install all required server and client dependencies

 2. Your browser should open automatically, otherwise.
 If it doesn't, manucally navigate to https://localhost:5173

+# Creating a Project Based on Boilerplate

+1. Initialize project repository
+2. Clone project repository to your machine
+3. Add the boilerplate origin with `git remote add https://github.com/KDG-Development/Net-React-Boilerplate.git boilerplate`
+4. Prevent accidental pushes to boilerplate origin with `git remote set-url boilerplate --push "do not push"`
+5. Pull boilerplate code into project repository with `git pull boilerplate [boilerplate repository branch]`
+6. Push boilerplate code to project origin with `git push`
+7. Follow steps 3-5 under "Getting Started" in project repository.
+8. Include a note in project documentation to follow steps 3-5 in this section while setting up the project on a new machine.

 ## Additional DevTools